 document.addEventListener('DOMContentLoaded', function() {

-fetch('https://api.oino.cloud/api/oinocloud/restapi/OinoCloudWebsite/130D3C2C49AC3F59AF8F93D5925EDF48/Orders?oinosqlorder=OrderDate%20asc&oinosqlfilter=(OrderDate)-gt(1997-06-01)', {
+fetch('https://api.oino.cloud/api/oinocloud/v1/OinoCloudWebsite/130D3C2C49AC3F59AF8F93D5925EDF48/Orders?oinosqlorder=OrderDate%20asc&oinosqlfilter=(OrderDate)-gt(1997-06-01)', {

 headers: {